berkeley-scf/r-bootcamp-winter-2019/modules/module7_analysis.md

 If we were serious about building a good-fitting model, we could use the same kind of functionality as in lm/glm in terms of factors and interactions.

-# How does GAM choose how much to smooth
+# How does GAM choose how much to smooth?

 GAM uses the data to choose how much smoothing to do.
 Roughly one can think of what it is doing as carrying out cross-validation and choosing the best amount of smoothing for predicting held-out data.